-- Day-to-day in-school formative assessment, including questioning, feedback and marking of pupils' work, observational assessment, and scanning of pupils' work. - In-summative assessment, including end of year/topic tests, and reviews for pupils with SEN. - National Curriculum tests at the end of Key Stage 2; National Curriculum teacher assessments at the end of Key Stage 1; Phonics Screening Year 1 and some Year 2 pupils; EYFS Baseline.
+- Day-to-day in-school formative assessment, including questioning, feedback and marking of pupils' work, observational assessment, and scanning of pupils' work. - In-school summative assessment, including end of year/topic tests, and termly reviews for every pupil. - National Curriculum tests at the end of Key Stage 2; National Curriculum teacher assessments at the end of Key Stage 1; Phonics Screening Year 1 and some Year 2 pupils; EYFS end of year assessments.